-Walden’s MS in Project Management is one of a limited number of programs worldwide accredited by the Global Accreditation Center (GAC) of the Project Management Institute (PMI)®, the world’s leading association for project management professionals.
+Walden’s online master’s in project management is accredited by the Global Accreditation Center (GAC) for Project Management Education Programs of the Project Management Institute (PMI)®, the world’s leading association for project management professionals.

-Demand for professionals who understand the principles and practices of project management is predicted to increase dramatically during the next decade.* Earning an advanced project management degree from Walden can provide you with the business, communication, and leadership skills needed to oversee projects and diverse teams as you help your organization achieve its strategic goals.
+Earning an online master’s in project management degree from Walden can provide you with the technical project management, leadership. and business strategy skills needed to oversee projects and diverse teams as you help your organization achieve its strategic goals.

-- Providing you with project management training that covers the internationally recognized standards set forth in A Guide to the Project Management Body of Knowledge (PMBOK® Guide)—Fifth Edition, which ensures that you have the skills to succeed in today’s workplace.
+- Providing you with project management training that covers the internationally recognized standards set forth in PMI’s A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Sixth Edition, which ensures that you have the skills to succeed in today’s workplace.

 - Making you more marketable to employers who recognize the value of graduates of a PMI GAC–accredited program.